ankit10a/Machine-Learn/README.md

 pip install -r requirements.txt

+ ## Requirements
 Some packages are:

+- Python 3.x
- - numpy
+- Pandas
- - pandas
+- NumPy
 - scikit-learn

 4. Run the "app.py" file
 And you are good to go.